DDM-Lab/cmu-trustm/README.md

 This is a simple server providing a JSON API, using FastAPI, to an IBL model for the TRUST’M project.

-Note that as of 15 February 2023 this is just a crude, initial pass at such a thing.
-It’s goal is not be anything even approximating the real thing, just a proof of concept that we can successfully talk to one another
+Note that as of 10 April 2023 remains an initial pass at such a thing.
+While the protocol has been refined by some negotiation, it is expected more work will be required

-- The commands provide by this API just reflect the sort of offline models we’ve created to day and are surely not what we want for a real integration with Alfred the Butler.
-We will need to negotiate a better API for our real needs, which will probably involve a different structure to the interaction between Alfred the Butler and the model.

 - There is essentially no error detection or handling.
 If calls are made passing data not formatted as expected, or in unexpected orders, there will be tears.

-- The PyIBL model is just a stripped down, bare bones version of the one we’ve been using for the offline experiments, and is highly unlikely to do anything useful.
+- The PyIBL model is just a stripped down, bare bones version of the one we’ve been using for the offline experiments, and is unlikely to be what we want long term.

-The goal here is like a dancing bear: the wonder isn’t how well it dances, it’s just that it dances at all.
 Further iterations will be required to bring real joy to our hearts, but first steps first.

 There are four calls to be made to this server: `start`, `query`, `mark` and `finish`.
 Each should be called